 This is how to limit a Discover (advanced search) to just books before clicking the search function.
 (If this picture is too small please use control, or command, and the + sign to increase the size of the content on this webpage.)

 Worldcat: Get Books from Other Libraries

 Search the Worldcat database to find books held by other libraries.
 Worldcat is an international catalog of books and other materials owned by thousands of libraries.

 You may borrow (interlibrary loan) materials through the Worldcat database.
 Interlibrary loan is free!
 But give yourself time for a book to come through the mail.

-Please note that occasionally the Worldcat database indicates that the OU library owns an item when Discover Local (our catalog) does not list that item.
+Please note that occasionally the Worldcat database indicates that the OU library owns an item when the Local Catalog does not list that item.
 Usually, the item has been reported lost or missing and is no longer available from our library.
-Please contact me if you have any questions: email@example.com
+Please contact me if you have any questions: firstname.lastname@example.org

 Browsing the Book Stacks

 Materials in the University Libraries are placed on the shelves based in one of the following call number, or book locator, systems: